apache/nuttx/configs/samd21-xplained/README.txt

          CONFIG_EXAMPLES_NXHELLO_BPP=1            : One bit per pixel
          CONFIG_EXAMPLES_NXHELLO_EXTERNINIT=y     : Special initialization is required.

-        * The OLED is monochrome so the only "colors" are black and white.
+        * The OLED is monochrome so the only "colors" are blacka nd white.
           The default "colors" will give you while text on a black background.
           You can override the faults it you want black text on a while background.

+       NOTE:  One issue that I have seen with the NXHello example when running as an NSH command is that it only works the first time.
+       So, after you run the 'nxhello' command one time, you will have to reset the board before you run it again.

+       This is clearly some issue with initializing, un-initializing, and then re-initializing.
+If you want to fix this, patches are quite welcome.